With Democrat Stacey Abrams passing on a 2020 challenge to U.S. Sen. David Perdue, a parade of Democrats is expected to quickly enter the contest.

 Details: The nonprofit executive and first-time candidate was defeated by Perdue in 2014 by about 8 percentage points, so this would be a rematch if she gets in the race.
 Nunn, the daughter of former Georgia Sen. Sam Nunn, emphasized her long nonprofit service and pragmatic bipartisan chops - George H.W.
 Bush asked her to run the charity he helped launch - during that 2014 run.
 But she also stuck to a centrist message to appeal to independents that seems out of step with the more liberal bent of Georgia Democrats in 2020.

-Status: Her allies are encouraging her to consider another bid.
+Status: Her allies are encouraging her to consider a run, though it’s unlikely.

 Other potential candidates who are considered doubtful: Former state Sen. Jason Carter, state Rep. Scott Holcomb.